Sentinel Management Group

 Sentinel Management Group was a cash-management firm based in Northbrook, Illinois.

+Background

 Sentinel invested for clients such as managed-futures funds, high-net-worth individuals and hedge funds that want to be able to withdraw their cash quickly.
-Investments included short-term commercial paper, foreign currency, investment-grade bonds and Treasury notes, according to the Web site.
+Investments included short-term commercial paper, foreign currency, investment-grade bonds and Treasury notes, according to the Website.
 They oversaw approximately $1.6 billion.
 It was founded by Philip Bloom and the CEO was his son, Eric A. Bloom.